Margento/graph-poem/notes.md

 - quantify degree of abstractness
 - Choice of words can give the poem a certain feel.
 Formal, casual, tense, playful.
 - How is poetic speech different from ordinary speech?

-- poets may:
-  - be tactile
-  - be juvenile
-  - be philosophical
-  - favour smells
-  - favour sight